The Outlaw Urbanist

 The Hidden Corruptions of American Regular Grids: why space syntax doesn’t work in the United States when it looks like it should

 The course covers the financial, institutional, and legal hurdles/pitfalls confronting space syntax in the American market, especially in the private sector, as well as the enormous challenges and opportunities for space syntax in the United States today (1.0 hour course).

-Watch a 30 second video preview below:
+Watch a 30-second video preview about The Outlaw Urbanist courses below:

-We hope you decide to take advantage of The Outlaw Urbanist continuing education, professional development and training courses about architecture and urbanism!
+We hope you decide to take advantage of The Outlaw Urbanist continuing education, professional development, and training courses about architecture and urbanism!

 Note: If you have any issues accessing the course material, please do not hesitate to contact us at email@example.com.
 Thank you!